The 10 Best Open-World Games Like Shadow of War

 This is a Western game with an adult storyline.
-However, all the other elements are here.
+However, all the other elements of Shadow of War are here.
 Red Dead Redemption 2 is an open-world game that grants you a lot of freedom to explore, travel around, and make your own stories.

 If you like more grounded games, adult themes, and the open-world side of Shadow of War, there’s a good chance you will enjoy Red Dead Redemption 2.
 It’s one of the best open-world games on Steam by a mile.

 Sleeping Dogs is a third-person, open-world action game set in Hong Kong.
 In this game, you take on the role of Wei Shen, an undercover police officer attempting to destroy the Triads from inside.

 As you build trust and rank up in the organization, you’ll need to establish your worth by engaging in vile acts to prevent criminals from discovering your true identity.

 Storywise, the game becomes especially interesting when the main character tests the limits between truth, loyalty, and justice.
 Wei becomes torn between devotion to the badge and a criminal code of honor.